ustun/react-without-jsx/README.md

 React, most people might not know React is this convenient even without JSX.

 ## Technique 1: Using React.DOM and React.createFactory

+Note: This is the initial technique, but not the preferred one.
+See Technique 2 below for a better approach.
+But this one is easier to grasp initially.

 Two rules:

 - Require DOM elements using destructuring assignment and use them like normal functions.